 To file for divorce in South Carolina, either spouse must live in South Carolina for the required period.
 Only one of these following statements must be true:

 (1) the filing spouse has lived in South Carolina for at least one year;

 (2) the defending spouse has lived in South Carolina for at least one year (if the filing spouse lives outside the State of South Carolina); or

 (3) both spouses live in South Carolina and have lived in South Carolina for at least three months (before filing your divorce case.)

-As for proving residency within a specific county, varies from county to county in South Carolina.
-More information will be provided as you work through the process of filling out your questionnaire on OnlineDivorce.com
+As for proving residency within a specific county, it varies from county to county in South Carolina.
+More information will be provided as you work through the process of filling out your questionnaire on OnlineDivorce.com.